Ebay fake page in German detected

 • Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account.

-Banrural bank phishing page in Spanish detected
+Shinhan bank phishing pages detected

 How it works: